key4hep/k4SimDelphes/doc/output_config.md

-The parameters **`RecoParticleCollectionName`** and **`MCRecoAssociationCollectionName`** control the names of the [global reconstructed particle colleciton](#reconstructedparticlecollections) and the collection with the `MCRecoParticleAssociation`s that can be used to find the `MCParticle`s associated to `ReconstructedParticle`s (and vice versa).
+The parameters **`RecoParticleCollectionName`** and **`MCRecoAssociationCollectionName`** control the names of the [global reconstructed particle collection](#reconstructedparticlecollections) and the collection with the `MCRecoParticleAssociation`s that can be used to find the `MCParticle`s associated to `ReconstructedParticle`s (and vice versa).